 “I’m proud to be a Friend of the Leeds Palestinian Film Festival.
-The Leeds Palestinian Film Festival helps to give a voice to Palestinians and, amongst other things, shows the day-to-day realities of life in the occupied territories.
-As someone who has visited the occupied territories, I believe initiatives like the Leeds Palestinian Film Festival are a vital part of linking us all through our common humanity.”
+It helps to give a voice to Palestinians and, amongst other things, shows the day-to-day realities of life in the occupied territories.
+As someone who has visited the occupied territories, I believe initiatives like the Leeds Palestinian Film Festival are a vital part of linking us all through our common humanity”

 “It’s a true pleasure to be a friend of the Leeds Palestinian Film Festival.
 I found it to be a vibrant and friendly meeting place of activists, artists and film enthusiasts – all united by an unwavering interest in human rights and a desire to learn more about one of the most frightful injustices of our time.
-Congratulations to the team for putting together such a compelling program and welcoming atmosphere.”
+Congratulations to the team for putting together such a compelling program and welcoming atmosphere”

 “I’m pleased to see the Leeds Palestinian Film Festival expanding its ambition reaching new audiences.
 Film has the power to tell stories, to educate and to inspire.
 These are the very same things needed to grow the global movement for Palestinian solidarity.
 So bring family and bring friends and be ready to become an activist for human rights.”

-A festival of Palestinian films will show how valuable cinema can be in bearing witness to one of the great causes of our times – the long campaign to free Palestine from its illegal occupation by Israel.
+“A festival of Palestinian films will show how valuable cinema can be in bearing witness to one of the great causes of our times – the long campaign to free Palestine from its illegal occupation by Israel.
 Oppression lives in the daily lives of people, and inevitably, alongside the pain, I guess there will be moments of incongruous comedy too.

-I’m sure you will enjoy these films, and come away determined to bring justice to the Palestinian people.
+I’m sure you will enjoy these films, and come away determined to bring justice to the Palestinian people”

-I am an American scholar and activist whose research focuses on theologies of liberation in the Middle East and beyond.
-I support the Palestine Film Festival because I understand the power of art and storytelling in creating social change.
-I think the medium of film is a particularly powerful, collective way to educate others about the plight that Palestinians continue to suffer.
-I am honoured to be a friend of the festival!
+“I support the Leeds Palestinian Film Festival because I understand the power of art and storytelling in creating social change.
+The medium of film is a particularly powerful, collective way to educate others about the plight that Palestinians continue to suffer.
+I am honoured to be a friend of the festival!”

 “Cinema has always been a powerful medium and film today still provides the opportunity to demonstrate vividly the reality of life under oppression.
-The Leeds Palestinian Film Festival deserves the widest possible audience.”
+The Leeds Palestinian Film Festival deserves the widest possible audience”